EVIL UNDER THE SUN

 This 1982 film is the second outing for Peter Ustinov as Agatha Christie's famous detective, Hercule Poirot, following 'Death On The Nile' in 1978.

-Although the original 1941 novel is not one of Christie's most celebrated, Poirot is presented with a satisfyingly perplexing problem in that all the possible murderers seem to have a watertight alibi.
-Screenwriter Anthony Shaffer (who also adapted 'Death On The Nile') has the good sense not to tinker with Christie's clever solution whilst making a lot of changes around the edges in order to both streamline the novel and to enhance its commercial appeal, for example moving the location from a hotel in Devon to a hotel on a small Mediterranenan island.
+Anyway screenwriter Anthony Shaffer (who also adapted 'Death On The Nile') has the good sense not to tinker with the mechanics of the puzzle whilst making a lot of changes around the edges in order to both streamline the novel and to enhance its commercial appeal, for example moving the location from a hotel in Devon to a hotel on a small Mediterranean island.

-James Mason is probably the biggest name in the cast so it's a shame that his character doesn't get to do much.
-In fact one of the weaknesses of the film is that all the characters feel rather thin so that anyone looking for psychological depth here is going to be disappointed.
+In fact one of the weaknesses of the film is that all the characters feel rather thin so that anyone looking here for psychological depth is going to be disappointed.

 Comments